Cybernaut0815/Warp_Daylight/README.md

 ## Description

-A short repo for testing Nvidia warp by setting up direct sunlight calculations.
+A short repo for using (Warp by Nvidia)[https://github.com/NVIDIA/warp] for direct sunlight calculations.

 ## Installation